GrandChris/elf_analysis/README.md

 ### What it does

-- Parses a .elf file using [elfio](https://github.com/serge1/ELFIO)
+- Parses an .elf file using [elfio](https://github.com/serge1/ELFIO)
 - Disassembles the '.text' section using [capstone](https://github.com/aquynh/capstone)
 - Decodes the '.debug_line' section using a diy implementation
 - Provides a C interface to access the data